-(k) Procedures for institutional disciplinary action in cases of alleged domestic violence, dating violence, sexual assault, or stalking.
-As required by paragraph (b)(11)(vi) of this section, an institution must include in its annual security report a clear statement of policy that addresses the procedures for institutional disciplinary action in cases of alleged domestic violence, dating violence, sexual assault, or stalking and that--
+- awareness programsstalking must include, at a minimum, the information described in paragraph (j)(1) of this section. - (k) Procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, dating violence, sexual assault, or stalking.
+As required by paragraph (b)(11)(vi) of this section, an institution must include in its annual security report a clear statement of policy that addresses the procedures for institutional disciplinary action in cases of alleged domestic violence, dating domestic violence, sexual assault, or stalking and that- - (1)(i) Describes, in detail, each type of disciplinary proceeding used by the institution; the steps, anticipated timelines, and decision-making process for each type of disciplinary proceeding; and how the institution determines which type of proceeding to use based on the circumstances of a reported incidentan alleged crime; - (ii) Describes the standard of evidence that will be used during any institutional disciplinary proceeding arising from a report of these incidents an alleged crime; and - (iii) Describes all of the possible sanctions or protective measures that the institution may impose following the results of any institutional disciplinary procedure regarding these incidents for an alleged crime;

-Comment [JF40]: §485(f)(8)(B)(iv)

-(1)(i) Describes, in detail, each type of disciplinary proceeding used by the institution; the steps, anticipated timelines, and decision-making process for each type of disciplinary proceeding; and how the institution determines which type of proceeding to use based on the circumstances of a reported incident;

-(ii) Describes the standard of evidence that will be used during any institutional disciplinary proceeding arising from a report of these incidents; and